 It is fast becoming a regular source of income to many people in the UK to invest in property, then quickly sell in order to make a fast profit.
 However, fast income is not always the best form of income.
 Some people tend to prefer a much more regular and stable income, and what better for that then buying to let.

 Even though buying to let can provide a solid and regular income, achieving success, i.e. regular tenants, receiving expected price etc, it isn’t always the easiest task.
 One thing to make sure is that your property is up to scratch in every aspect possible.
-The better quality home you are offering, the better quality tennant, price, and future your property will have on the market.
+The better quality home you are offering, the better quality tenant, price, and future your property will have on the market.

 In order to turn your property into the perfect let, follow these much needed improvements: